A New Identity

 In our life, we experience many transformations.
-We change from a child into an adolescent.
-We change from an adolescent into an adult.
-We are no longer the person that we used to be.
-We do the same thing when we get married.
+We change from a child into an adolescent and an adult.
+We're no longer the person that we used to be.
+The same thing happens when we get married.

 Having the identity of a married person is a beautiful thing.
-You cannot experience a more complete human relationship.
-Being married, two complimentary people, man and woman, fill out each other’s weaknesses.
-The two become participants in God’s plan of Creation.
-They become co-creaters.
+It represents a complete human relationship.
+Being married, two complimentary people, man, and woman fill out each other's weaknesses.
+As a result, we become co-participants in God's plan.

 Being married is a privilege and one that requires work.
 Spouses think of the other first, involving one another in their thought processes.
 They share in their deliberations, sufferings, and joys.

 If taken seriously, you'll notice the significance of the change in you.
 Your decisions will have more wisdom, you'll be less selfish, and you'll experience the satisfaction of voluntary self-sacrifice.

 Having a new identity is not something to be avoided but embraced.
 It's a beautiful human experience and one to love.
 So live your new identity and enjoy its sweet rewards.